coderefinery/git-intro/_episodes/04-branches.md

 ## Motivation for branches

-Up until now our repository has only had one branch with one commit coming after the other:
+Up until now our repository had only one branch with one commit coming after the other:

 ![Linear]({{ site.baseurl }}/img/gitink/git-branch-1.svg "Linear git